duress

 Duress refers to a situation where one person makes unlawful threats or otherwise engages in coercive behavior that causes another person to commit acts that they would otherwise not commit.

 In McCord v.
-Goode, 308 S.W.3d 409, the court defined duress as “unlawful conduct or a threat of unlawful conduct of such a character as to destroy the other party's exercise of free will and judgment…the threat must be imminent and the party must have no present means of protection.”
-A similar definition was laid down by the court in the case of Williams v.
-Williams, 939 So.2d 1154, in which the court noted that duress “is a condition of mind produced by an improper external pressure or influence that practically destroys the free agency of a party and causes him to do an act or make a contract not of his own volition.”
+Goode, 308 S.W.3d 409 (Tex.
+App.
+2010), the Court defined duress as “unlawful conduct or a threat of unlawful conduct of such a character as to destroy the other party's exercise of free will and judgment…the threat must be imminent and the party must have no present means of protection.”
+A similar definition was utilized by the Court in the case of Williams v.
+Williams, 939 So.
+2d 1154 (Fla.
+Dist.
+Ct.
+App.
+2006), in which the Court noted that duress “is a condition of mind produced by an improper external pressure or influence that practically destroys the free agency of a party and causes him to do an act or make a contract not of his own volition.”